The Right Way To Tell Your Partner You Were Wrong

-But those words are hard to utter, aren’t they?
+But those words are hard to spit out, aren’t they?
 They’re bit scary and, well, maybe you were never taught how to say them.
 As a kid, if you fessed up, you probably got punished.
 In school, wrong answers got minuses.
 Being right was always the goal.
 Sound familiar?
 It’s this way for a lot of folks.
 But that attitude doesn’t play well anywhere, especially not at home where most issues are less about absolute facts and more about feelings and best guesses.

 “Being humble takes a lot of courage,” says Quentin Hafner a couples therapist in Orange County, California.
 It also takes strength and a resolve to prioritize the relationship over your ego.
 Oh, and there also needs to be support.